PyTemplate/python_package/README.md

 ## Description

+A production ready python library template.
+Features include:

-A basic python package template which includes proper package structure with a functioning package installation.
-The package is built using poetry; metadata and dependency information is stored in the pyproject.toml.
-This template includes flake8, pylint, isort, and pytest settings with configurations compatible with the black autoformatter.
-Pylint settings are based on the Google style standards for python and adapted for black compatibility.
-Testing is automated using github workflows, codecov.io, and pre-commit.ci.
-Application deployment is managed using multi-staged docker builds for fast develop/deploy cycles.
+- Metadata and dependency information stored in the pyproject.toml for pip and poetry compatibility.
+- Flake8, pylint, isort, and pytest configurations compatible with the black autoformatter.
+- Pylint settings based on the Google style standards for python and adapted for black compatibility.
+- Automated linting before each commit using pre-commit, black, and isort.
+- Automated testing and coverage reporting on every commit and pull request using pytest-cov and codecov.io.
+- Automated source code documentation using Sphinx and github pages.
+- Automated package deployments to PyPI using github workflows.

 ## Installation